Variations in the Severity of COVID-19

-This is the third of my posts, in which I cover some of the hypotheses and research into why some cases of COVID-19 are more severe than others.
+In this post, I will cover some of the hypotheses of why COVID-19 is more severe for some people than others.
 Much of this information comes from clinical observations of COVID-19 patients that are correlated with poor disease outcomes, and scientists and physicians and hypothesize that these could be linked to disease progression.
-There is a strong push to initiate clinical trials, even small ones, so that observations can be generalized, but for now, most of the data is anecdotal.

 Age, Comorbidities, and Being Male Increase COVID-19 Severity